PolterSkun/Info-Project/README.md

 # Info-Project
 Hello, and welcome to CupcakeStudios.\
 Our newest game, `CupcakeSpaceExploitation`, is a game where you can slip into the boots of an agent of a grand corporation and exploit planets and labour for resources.
-(This aspect is sadly not yet explored and explained in the game, but will perhaps be addeted in upcoming updates).
+(This aspect is sadly not yet explored and build upon in the game, but will perhaps be addeted in upcoming updates).
 ## Some Gerneral Information
 ### Why was this Project created?
 It was created as a part of a school project and its main focus was to show what we had learned, to develope new skills and to show them off.